 We are a Western Australia grown initiative with experience working in the health sector, government, education, Not-For-Profit and corporate sector.
-Our education, training and consulting experience is both home grown and enhanced with significant overseas work experience.
+Our education, training and consulting experience is both home grown and enhanced with significant international experience.

 Founder: Kathryn Choules (PhD)